 The Hybrid Garden

-What I don’t have is a lot of space, at least by international standards, although quite large by modern UK standards.
+It wasn’t until I actually got my own garden that I was able to start putting theory into practice.
+It does not have a lot of space, at least by international standards, although quite large by modern UK standards.
 It’s an 8m x 33m (26 x 100 feet).
-There is also a rather limited budget for doing things.
+I also have a rather limited budget for doing things.
+So no major work or installations costing thousands.

 Very rough plan view of the backgarden showing position of the main trees, trampoline, pond and structures.